opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 #### Transfer of one share to Mrs Navin

-23     On 28 December 2012, Navin transferred one share in Evergreen to Mrs Navin.[\[note: 29\]](#Ftn_29) Once again, Ram claimed that the transfer was without his knowledge and consent.
+23     On 28 December 2012, Navin transferred one share in Evergreen to Mrs Navin.[^29] Once again, Ram claimed that the transfer was without his knowledge and consent.

 #### Events leading up to the 2015 Deed

 24     Unfortunately, the MOU did not end the disputes between Ram and Navin.
-Navin stopped paying the Annual Allowance after October 2013.[\[note: 30\]](#Ftn_30) About a month later, Braj and Kalpana found out about this.
-Braj asked Navin why he was not paying the Annual Allowance to his parents in accordance with the MOU.[\[note: 31\]](#Ftn_31)
+Navin stopped paying the Annual Allowance after October 2013.[^30] About a month later, Braj and Kalpana found out about this.
+Braj asked Navin why he was not paying the Annual Allowance to his parents in accordance with the MOU.[^31]

 25     Ram alleged that when Navin refused to pay the Annual Allowance, he asked Navin to transfer the Bonds to him but Navin did not do so.
 In early July 2014, Ram found out from UBS that there were no bonds held in his UBS account.
 As stated earlier, the Bonds were held in La Brasserie’s name.
-Navin admitted that in July 2014, Ram asked him to transfer the Bonds to Mandalay.[\[note: 32\]](#Ftn_32) On 24 July 2014, Navin instructed UBS to transfer the Bonds (together with the outstanding loans) to Mandalay.[\[note: 33\]](#Ftn_33) Subsequently, Navin changed his mind.
+Navin admitted that in July 2014, Ram asked him to transfer the Bonds to Mandalay.[^32] On 24 July 2014, Navin instructed UBS to transfer the Bonds (together with the outstanding loans) to Mandalay.[^33] Subsequently, Navin changed his mind.
 According to Navin, this was because Ram had started demanding that Navin transfer his shares in Evergreen, the Poole Road property and US$5m to Ram.
 Ram disputed Navin’s allegation.
-In November 2014, Navin instructed UBS to liquidate the Bonds instead.[\[note: 34\]](#Ftn_34) The proceeds from the sale of the Bonds plus interest income amounted to US$4,270,058.83.[\[note: 35\]](#Ftn_35) Navin held on to the entire sum, and claimed that he did so because he wanted to discuss a global settlement with Ram.
+In November 2014, Navin instructed UBS to liquidate the Bonds instead.[^34] The proceeds from the sale of the Bonds plus interest income amounted to US$4,270,058.83.[^35] Navin held on to the entire sum, and claimed that he did so because he wanted to discuss a global settlement with Ram.

 26     Also in November 2014, Mrs Ram left Ram.
 Ram claimed that this was because of his strained finances at the time, which in turn stemmed from Navin’s refusal to pay the Annual Allowance and Ram’s share of the moneys from the investment in the Bonds.
 According to Mrs Ram, however, she left Ram after quarrelling with him over his threats to close down Evergreen as a result of his disagreements with Navin.

 27     On 2 January 2015, Mrs Ram and Navin entered into an agreement (“the SPA”) for the sale of Mrs Ram’s 25% shareholding in Evergreen to Navin for US$1,962,000.
 Mrs Ram sought to set aside the SPA in the third party proceedings.
-Under the terms of the SPA,[\[note: 36\]](#Ftn_36)
+Under the terms of the SPA,[^36]

 (a)     the transfer of the shares to Navin was to take place upon Mrs Ram’s demise;